AutoFixture/AutoFixture.github.io/_docs/fixture-creation.md

 - Look for a public constructor or a static factory method (static method returning an instance of the current type).
 - Resolve the constructor arguments and activate instance.
-- Fill the writable public properties and fields (enabled by default; might be disabed via `fixture.OmitAutoProperties = true`) with generated values.
+- Fill the writable public properties and fields (enabled by default; might be disabled via `fixture.OmitAutoProperties = true`) with generated values.

 See example: